 Residual risk, also known as net risk, is the level of risk that remains in the system at the time of assessment after mitigating controls have been implemented to reduce risk.
-For example, if a company takes steps to reduce risks associated with a particular machine by installing point of operation guarding, the machine operator should face a lower level of residual risk upon future measurement.
+For example, if a company takes steps to reduce risks associated with a particular machine by installing point-of-operation guarding, the machine operator should face a lower level of residual risk upon future measurement.
 However, even though this guarding may reduce the risk of the operator being injured due to contact with the machinery point of operation, there remains a possibility that these types of incidents may still occur under certain circumstances.
 The term for this remaining risk is residual risk.

 To effectively manage and reduce residual risk requires the identified risk to be assessed and measured.
-In fact, insightful risk assessment is so crucial to risk management and continuous safety improvement efforts that it is mandated by many of today's regulations in countries such as Australia and the European Union (EU) countries.
-It is also recommended as a best practice by various consensus standards in the U.S.
+In fact, insightful risk assessment is so crucial to risk management and continuous safety improvement efforts that it is required in many countries around the world.
+While not intended to be an all inclusive list, some examples of countries which require risk assessment include: